 Bare campsite

 This is the most important rule of all.
-All food, food-related items (grills & dishes), and anything that has a scent might attract bears into your site.
+All food, food-related items (grills & dishes), and anything that has a scent might attract bears to your site.
 You should never leave any of these items unattended for even a minute.

 Everything must be stored inside your vehicle or in bear-proof storage lockers that every campground provides.